 Unit 4.
-Gov ernment and Economics 9 weeks Lesson Standards / Learning Targets Strategies/Activities Supplemental Resources Grading Period 4 Types of Government Government 12.
+Gov vernment and Economics 9 weeks Grading Period 4 Lesson Standards / Learning Targets Strategies/Activities Instructional Resources Types of Government Government 12.
 Explain the relationship between those in power and individual citizens in a democracy, a dictatorship, and a monarchy.
-Graphic Organizer - key characteristics of democracies, dictatorships, and monarchies Use picture books to introduce types of government Research types of government in various countries today Studies Weekly: Regions and People of the Western Hemisphere • Periodical 28, Government and Economics Economics 14.
+Graphic Organizer - key characteristics of democracies, dictatorships, and monarchies Use picture books to introduce types of government Research types of government in various countries today Studies Weekly: Regions and People of the Western Hemisphere • Periodical 28, Government and Economics Economic Choices & Scarcity Economics 14.
 Explain the present and future consequences of an economic decision.
-Economic Choices & Scarcity Economics 15.
+Economics 15.
 Explain how the availability of productive resources in a specific region promotes specialization and can result in trade.
 Match economic choice scenario cards with consequences cards Review choices made in history and their consequences Categorize human resources, capital goods, and natural resources Write a plan for starting a new business that includes goods, services, and productive resources Studies Weekly: Regions and People of the Western Hemisphere • Periodical 23, Goods and Services • EconEd Lessons Production, Consumption, and Markets Economics 16.
 The availability of productive resources and the division of labor can have a positive or negative impact on productive capacity.
 Economics 17.
 Explain how specialization and trade lead to interdependence among countries of the Western Hemisphere.
-Create a simulation to demonstrate shortages of resources, capital and labor Analyze data sets on major imports and exports of South America Create illustrations to show the flow of products from country to country or region to region Studies Weekly: Regions and People of the Western Hemisphere • Periodical 24, Specialization and Division of Labor • Periodical 25, Interdependence Financial Literacy: Working and Earning Economics 18.
+Create a simulation to demonstrate shortages of resources, capital and labor Analyze data sets on major imports and exports of South America Create illustrations to show the flow of products from country to country or region to region Studies Weekly: Regions and People of the Western Hemisphere Periodical 24, Specialization and Division of Labor Periodical 25, Interdependence Canvas Inquiry Unit 4: Why Do Countries Engage in Trade?
+Financial Literacy: Working and Earning Economics 18.
 Identify a career of personal interest and research the knowledge, skills, and experiences required to be successful.
 Draw conclusions from data on average income and expected level of educational achievement Studies Weekly: Regions and People of the Western Hemisphere • Periodical 32, Economic Decisions